 - Wait for at least 30 minutes after eating or drinking before brushing your teeth, in order to protect your enamel.

 Consider speaking to your dentist about the best course of action.
 Although lifestyle changes and innovative products like Regenerate will help, sometimes tooth enamel loss can leave permanent, irreparable damage to your smile.

-Here we have shared with you tooth enamel erosion causes, symptoms, and of course tips and products to help with the enamel erosion repair process.
+Here we have shared with you the causes of tooth enamel erosion, the symptoms, and of course tips and products to help you learn how to treat tooth enamel erosion.
 Now you can be sure to take steps to add good oral hygiene to your daily beauty steps, and ensure your teeth are strong and healthy.

 **As demonstrated in a 3-day in vitro test measuring enamel micro hardness: Combined use of Advanced toothpaste and Advanced serum vs. Advanced toothpaste only.

 ***Based on an in-vitro test measuring enamel hardness after 3 days combined use of Toothpaste and Serum.

-The advice in this article does not constitute medical advice, it is solely available for information purposes.
-We recommend that you consult your dentist If you are experiencing any gum problems.
+The advice in this article does not constitute medical advice; it is solely available for information purposes.
+We recommend that you consult your dentist If you are experiencing any dental problems.